 As my list grew, I’d phase out the guest posts, continue with the ads and make sure I ran a great post on my blog every week — to keep my list happy and bring in magpies via organic search.

-Could I do it all again — in, say, two years — starting from scratch?
+Could I do it all again — in, say, two years — start a blog from scratch?
 Perhaps.
 And maybe you could too.
 But with three provisos:

 - Your program must be good.
 It should meet a genuine market need.
 And be a great value for money.
 (So it brings you few complaints or refund requests.)